DevOps-MBSE/AaC/docs/docs/dev_guide/profiling.md

 import cProfile
 ```

-To enable this profiler you can run the following commands against this class:
+To enable this profiler you can add the following code to your plugin to profile against any performance or other issues that may be suspected:

 ```python
 # This is with using the `cProfile` profiler within a ContextManager Object.